 Once the survey is completed, data can be downloaded into a format that can be used with a variety of quantitative and qualitative analysis programs.
 Qualtrics also offers foreign language functionality.

-If possible, please complete this short BC Qualtrics Terms of Use Survey before attending the tutorial.
+If possible, please complete the short BC Qualtrics Terms of Use Survey below before attending the tutorial.

 Research Services staff are available to meet with members of the Boston College community to discuss individual Qualtrics projects.